Generic Emergency Procedures / Information Resources

 Hard of Hearing Persons

-• Persons with impaired hearing may not be aware of emergency alarms.
-Therefore they may need to be warned in
+• Persons with impaired hearing may now be aware of emergency alarms.
+Therefore, they may need to be warned on other ways:

 All First Aid Kits include a Naloxone Kit packed with them.